-For the 2014/15 season children aged 2, 3 and 4 years are also included in the routine programme.
+For the 2015/16 season children aged 2, 3 and 4 years and all children in school years 1 and 2 are also included in the routine programme.

 A Cochrane review found that the available evidence regarding the safety, efficacy or effectiveness of influenza vaccines for people aged 65 years or older is of poor quality and provides no guidance.

 The World Health Organization (WHO) monitors influenza viruses throughout the world and recommends which strains are to be included in the current year's vaccine.